dbt-labs/docs.getdbt.com/website/docs/docs/trusted-adapters.md

 hide_table_of_contents: true
 ---

-Trusted adapters are adapters not maintained by dbt Labs, that we feel comfortable recommending to users for use in production.
+Trusted adapters are adapters that we feel comfortable recommending to users for use in production.
+They are maintained by dbt Labs, partners, and community members.
+For all adapters in dbt Cloud, they have gone through an additional rigorous process that cover development, documentation, user experience, and maintenance requirements.

 Free and open-source tools for the data professional are increasingly abundant.
 This is by-and-large a *good thing*, however it requires due diligence that wasn't required in a paid-license, closed-source software world.
 As a user, there are questions to answer important before taking a dependency on an open-source project.
 The trusted adapter designation is meant to streamline this process for end users.